Informal061/CSharpDonutSliceWinForms/README.md

 # 🛠️ Installation

-Either create a class from visual studio and paste the code into your own created class or Clone the repository by
+Either create a class from visual studio and paste the code into your own created class or clone the repository by

 ```
 git clone https://github.com/Informal061/CSharpDonutSliceWinForms.git
 ```

-And Open the solution or copy DonutChart.cs into your WinForms project.
+And open the solution or copy DonutChart.cs into your WinForms project.

 # 📄 License